“New Zealand’s Harbor Jewel”

 (Don’t) get lost…

 Okains Bay has a few activities: a sandy beach, a lagoon for swimming and of course walking around.
+Stop by the cave right off the beach site and swing at the playground.

 4) Drive to Christchurch and Visit Quake City